 Skip to main content

-After every workflow run, Fabro generates a retro — a structured retrospective that captures what happened, what went well, and what didn’t.
+After every workflow run, Fabro can generate a retro — a structured retrospective that captures what happened, what went well, and what didn’t.
 Retros combine deterministic metrics extracted from the run’s checkpoint with a qualitative narrative produced by an LLM agent that analyzes the full event stream.
 The goal is continuous improvement.
 Retros give you a searchable history of how your workflows perform over time, surface friction patterns that would otherwise go unnoticed, and identify follow-up work before it falls through the cracks.

 Fabro web UI Retros list showing runs with Smooth, Bumpy, Effortless, and Struggled ratings